imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 Another threat related to inadequate gas costs is mentioned in [15].
 Authors argue that such inadequate costs may lead to entire smart contracts becoming imbalanced in terms of their computational costs versus the amount of fees deduced for transacting using these contracts.
-This in turn could incentivize parties who include transactions in blocks (miners in Eth1.0) towards preferring certain contracts over other, in order to maximize their returns.
+This in turn could incentivize parties who include transactions in blocks (miners in Eth1.0) towards preferring certain contracts over others, in order to maximize their returns.
 This could lead to a less predictable behavior of the fee market, from the network users' perspective.
-Assuming that transactions can in fact be efficiently categorized in terms of which smart contracts they execute on, which is a non-trivial task, one should accept the possibility of such scenario.
+Assuming that transactions can in fact be efficiently categorized in terms of which smart contracts they execute on, which is a non-trivial task, one should accept the possibility of such a scenario.

 It is interesting to mention that, not entirely related to the motivations of this research but in similar vein, there is also prior work aimed at estimating the computational burden of individual OPCODEs (instructions) of the Java Virtual Machine (CPU), examples are [6], [16], [17], [18].